Curator of Human Ecology

 - What do cultures of sustainability look like, and how can they be fostered?

-- How do sustainable communities reflect and respond to the living heritage of a region, including different forms of creative expression (e.g., music, art and writing)?
+- How do sustainable communities reflect and respond to different aspects of living heritage, including knowledge about food and creative pursuits?

 - What indicators are in place, or need to be developed, to help communities move onto a sustainable path?

-I am currently studying the role that ecomuseums can play in sustainability education.
+One of the topics I study is the role that ecomuseums can play in sustainability education.
 First developed in the 1970s for cultural interpretation, the ecomuseum model has since been adapted and applied around the world as a “museum without walls” and “an agreement by which a local community takes care of a place.”
-There were no ecomuseums in Saskatchewan before I started this work but now there are several, providing a basis for exciting community development projects.

-I am also studying the relationship between personal creativity and nature connection through a unique research and outdoor education project I started called Songs for Nature.
-This project is not only creating wonderful songs; it is also providing important insights about the value of nature-based education.
+I am also studying the relationship between personal creativity and nature connection, mostly through a program I started called Songs for Nature.
+This program is not only creating wonderful songs; it is also providing important insights about nature-based education.

 Prospective Graduate Students

-I am always eager to work with students who are curious and enthusiastic about conservation ecology, sustainability education, and cultural questions.
+I am always eager to work with students who are curious and enthusiastic about the cultural aspects of sustainability education.
 Students with external funding or scholarships are especially welcome, but if all you have is good ideas, contact me anyway and we’ll see what we can do to acquire funding.

 Here are some broad topics that might be of interest: